edward-clennett/Plate_driving_forces/README.md

-## Code from "Assessing Plate Reconstruction Models Using Plate Driving Force Consistency Tests"
+## Code from "Effects of sediment lubrication on global plate velocities"
-### Edward J. Clennett, Adam F. Holt, Michael G. Tetley, Thorsten W. Becker & Claudio Faccenna
+### Thomas L.A.
+Schouten, Whitney M. Behr, Edward J. Clennett & Thorsten W. Becker

 This folder contains a number of files:

-#### Plate_driving_forces_analysis.ipynb
+#### Sediment_subduction_analysis.ipynb

 This is a jupyter notebook with code that loads the appropriate files and runs the plate driving forces caluclation, as well as performs analysis and plotting tasks.
-The plate driving forces calculation calls two python scripts, **compute_torques.py** and **functions_main.py**.
+The plate driving forces calculation calls three python scripts, **platefo.py**, **functions_main.py** and **plotting.py**.
 The following python packages are required to run these scripts:
 #### environment.yml

 This is a conda environment that includes the following packages, compatible with python 3.8.
 For more information on anaconda, see the [conda user guide](https://conda.io/projects/conda/en/latest/user-guide/index.html).
 - numpy
-- netCDF4
-- gpxpy
-- geographiclib
+- xarray
-- matplotlib
+- matplotlib (3.5.2)
 - cartopy
 - cmcrameri
+- gplately

 To create the environment, execute the following line in the conda terminal: <code>conda env create -f environment.yml</code>.